kevinding0218/InterviewDocuments/Q and A/Interview - React.md

 			- foreach prop, you could have separate `useEffect`
 		- `componentDidMount` => `useEffect(() => {}, [])`
 			- if provided empty array, this would run only one time after initial render
+			- if no array argument provided, this would run at initial mount as well as every update
 	- updates
 		- `getDerivedStateFromProps` => `useEffect(() => {}, [prop1, prop2])`
 		- `shouldComponentUpdate()` => `useMemo()`